 At Finally Family Homes, it’s our mission to partner with youth aging out of foster care to help them achieve lasting success.
 Want to stay informed on our work?
 Join our monthly newsletter.

-Our Host Home Program recruits, trains, and supports local hosts/ families to provide temporary homes to Santa Clarita youth (18-24 years old) struggling with homelessness, especially those who fell into homelessness because they aged out of foster care without a family.
+Our Host Homes program recruits, trains, and supports local hosts/ families to provide temporary homes to Santa Clarita youth (18-24 years old) struggling with homelessness, especially those who fell into homelessness because they aged out of foster care without a family.

-A host home is a private home with an available bedroom and a heart open to providing a safe and supportive place for a young adult facing homelessness to get back on their feet.
+A host home is a private home with an available bedroom and a heart open to providing a safe and supportive place to stay for a young adult who would otherwise face homelessness.

-Members of the community (hosts) volunteer to open their homes to homeless youth, ages 18-24, for up to 6 months.
-During their stay, both the hosts and youth are provided supports from Finally Family Homes.
+Members of the community (hosts) volunteer to open their homes to youth ages 18-24, for up to 6 months.
+During their stay, both the hosts and youth are supported by Finally Family Homes.

 With wrap-around services, including our Life Launch program, our youth build the foundation they need to get back on their feet, find permanent housing, and become self-sufficient adults!

-A host home is a place for a youth to build independence while also building connections and healthy relationships.
+A host home provides a young adult with a place to build independence while also building connections and healthy relationships.

-Those who stay in Host Homes are called guests.
-Our guests are transitional-aged youth (18-24) who were put into foster care, and at no fault of their own never found a forever family.
+The young adults who stay in Host Homes are referred to as guests.
+Most of our guests are transitional-aged youth (18-24) who were put into foster care, and at no fault of their own never found a forever family.

 20% of these youth become homeless the day they age out.
 And another 10% experience homelessness in the following 18 months.